PabodhaOshadari/satellite-collision-prediction-ml-assignment/README.md

-# Satellite-collision-prediction-ml-assignment
-This repository contains the implementation of my 4th-year Assignment related to Machine Learning module in my undergraduate degree.

 # satellite-collision-prediction-ml-assignment
 4th-year university Machine Learning assignment: Predicting Satellite Collision Risks in Low Earth Orbit using supervised learning (Random Forest and SVM).